 The Main Event

-Purchase your ticket to play today!
-Be sure to check back often for updates on new happenings, wineries, breweries, chefs and more!
+Take time to play and purchase your ticket today!
+Be sure to check back often for updates on new happenings, wineries, breweries, chefs, and more!

 History of the Santa Margarita Ranch

-Santa Margarita’s fertile valley and year-round flowing creeks led the Spanish padres to establish a farm with assistance from the Chumash Indian population, and in 1787 it was formally recognized as an outpost of Mission San Luis Obispo de Tolosa.
-Just one day’s journey from San Luis Obispo and the San Miguel Mission, it was a convenient layover for travelers on El Camino Real.
+Santa Margarita’s fertile valley and year-round flowing creeks led the Spanish padres, with assistance from the local Chumash Indians, to establish a farm here, lands that in 1787 were formally recognized as an outpost of Mission San Luis Obispo de Tolosa.
+Just one day’s journey from San Luis Obispo and the San Miguel Mission, the ranch was a convenient layover for travelers on El Camino Real.
 The Asistencia was built circa 1817, and is one of the first recorded uses of mortar in California.
-Today the 13,900 acre ranch is owned by the Rossi, Filipponi, and Wittstrom families, whose management practices have been recognized with several stewardship awards.
-Using a rotational cattle grazing program has allowed perennial grasses to return, a lush riparian habitat to thrive, and the regeneration of many oak trees.
-Moreover, a 975-acre vineyard was one of the Central Coast’s first to employ resource conservation practices.
-The ranch has once again become the site of grand fiestas, host to many non-profit fundraisers, and tours and private events throughout the year.
-Santa Margarita Ranch (www.historicsantamargaritaranch.com) is also the home to the Pacific Coast Railroad which loops two miles around the property capturing the beauty of the ranch.
+Today the 13,900 acre ranch is owned by the Rossi, Filipponi, and Wittstrom families, whose land management practices have been recognized with several stewardship awards.
+Using rotational cattle grazing, ranchers have allowed native oaks and perennial grasses to once again thrive, and lush riparian habitat has been restored.
+A 975-acre vineyard ranks as one of the first in the Central Coast to employ resource conservation practices.
+What's more, the ranch has once again become a community focal point, hosting grand fiestas, non-profit fundraisers, and tours and private events throughout the year.
+Santa Margarita Ranch (historicsantamargaritaranch.com) is also home to the Pacific Coast Railroad, offering a scenic, 2-mile loop tour around the ranch.